Arabic Calligraphy Jewelry in Toronto: A Craftsman's Guide

 Arabic calligraphy is a craft, not a font.
-When it's rendered correctly in jewellery, it flows — the strokes balance, the letters connect as the script demands, the proportions feel alive.
+When it's rendered correctly in jewelry, it flows — the strokes balance, the letters connect as the script demands, the proportions feel alive.
 When it's rendered poorly, it looks like a copy-pasted shape that happens to be in Arabic.
 The difference matters, especially for pieces that carry sacred text or a loved one's name.

 The fonts we work with